 New Jersey Immigration Waivers Attorneys Meeting Your Needs

 The law governing immigration admissibility and deportability is exceedingly complex.
 If you have ever been convicted of a crime; stayed unlawfully in the United States; or made any material misrepresentations to the government, it is absolutely essential that you consult with a licensed attorney to determine the ramifications of such behavior, and whether a waiver may be necessary.

-The preparation of a waiver is an intensive, consuming process that requires not only a genuine understanding of the human story behind the case but an ability to convey that story.
+The preparation of a waiver is an intensive, and time-consuming process.
+This requires not only a genuine understanding of the human story behind the case, but an ability to convey that story.
 It requires passion, intelligence, nerve, and resolve.
 We have successfully represented many people for 212(h), 212(i), battered spouse, unlawful presence, and good faith waivers.
 If you or someone you know has been advised by Immigration to apply for a waiver, our office may be able to help.
 Don't trust your future to just anybody.
 It is in your best interests to work with a trained and knowledgeable professional.
 At Lee & Garasia, LLC, we are highly experienced with these issues and will work directly with you throughout the entire legal process.

 Some of the most common waivers we assist clients with include:

-- Three and Ten-Year Bar Unlawful Presence Waivers
+- Three- and 10-Year Bar Unlawful Presence Waivers

 - I-601A Provisional Waivers

 - Hardship Waivers

 - Fraud/Misrepresentation Waivers

 - Criminal Waivers

 Contact New Jersey Immigration Waivers Attorneys Lee & Garasia, LLC